railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

    *Composition of LAP-CUS*

-The LAP-CUS computer has to be manufactured in two steps:
+The LAP-CUS Customised Laptop has to be manufactured in two steps:

 1: The intermediate product: LP-Kit